-Pay attention to these tips.
+Pay attention to these tips and you'll cut mobile app development costs.
 They'll save you significant money on the app development process by sanctioning new users to build apps.
 They'll help you master the app design process using new types of software.
 Increase the number of app designers and developers at your organization and you'll build cross-platform apps than run on any mobile screen.
 You can also build many apps that eliminate pen and paper forms.

 Every enterprise knows this simple fact: Building mobile applications is far too expensive.
 To begin with, there’s a shortage of experience developers, and they can charge top dollar.
 The jobs site Glassdoor says the average base salary of a mobile app developer is $98,492, and that doesn’t include bonuses and associated overhead, which means it costs $150,000 or more for every developer on staff.